RobertsLab/sams-notebook/drafts/2021-03-18-Transcriptome-Annotation---Trinotate-on-C.bairdi-Transcriptome-v4.0-on-Mox.md

 ---
 Continued annotation of `cbai_transcriptome_v4.0.fasta` [Trinity _de novo_ assembly from 20210317(https://robertslab.github.io/sams-notebook/2021/03/17/Transcriptome-Assembly-C.bairdi-Transcriptome-v4.0-Using-Trinity-on-Mox.html)] using [`Trinotate`](https://github.com/Trinotate/Trinotate.github.io/wiki) on Mox.
 This will provide a thorough annotation, including genoe ontology (GO) term assignments to each contig.

+One thing to note is that upon initial run, RNAmmer caused the script to exit with an error due to not having produced any results.
+The developer responded to the [GitHub issue I posted](https://github.com/Trinotate/Trinotate/issues/71) and indicated the lack of results was a bit unexpected, but suggested I add the "or" bash notation (`||`) to the end of the RNammer command to allow the Trinotate pipeline to proceed without any RNAmmer info.
+It's still surprising that there weren't _any_ matches...

 SBATCH script (GitHub):

 - [20210318_cbai_trinotate_transcriptome-v4.0.sh](https://github.com/RobertsLab/sams-notebook/blob/master/sbatch_scripts/20210318_cbai_trinotate_transcriptome-v4.0.sh)